-After earning her R.N. in St. Joseph’s School of Nursing, Syracuse, N.Y. in 1950, Sister Jean Maloney entered the Maryknoll Sisters Congregation.
-After completing her novitiate she was assigned to Pusan, Korea where she worked part time at the Maryknoll Sisters Clinic as a nurse in the Pediatric outpatient clinic giving injections, treating the children, as well as giving health education to their mothers.
+After completing her novitiate in 1953 she was assigned to Pusan, Korea where she worked part time at the Maryknoll Sisters Clinic as a nurse in the Pediatric outpatient clinic giving injections, treating the children, as well as giving health education to their mothers.

 After three years in Pusan, Sister Jean was assigned to a new work in the rural area of Jeong Pyong, Chung Chon Puk Do caring for the poor and sick.
-Three years later Sr. Jean returned to Pusan assigned as supervisor of the Pediatric Clinic where the dedicated staff cared for over 2,000 patients each day.
+Three years later Sr. Jean returned to Pusan assigned as supervisor of the Pediatric Clinic where dedicated staff cared for over 2,000 patients daily.

-In 1963, Sister Jean was assigned to Kyong Ki Do, Kang Hwa Island with another Sister to establish medical work to assist over 120,000 people who had few medical facilities.
-They began Christ the King Clinic.
+In 1963, Sister Jean and another Sister were assigned to Kyong Ki Do, Kang Hwa Island to establish medical work where there were very few medical facilities to work assisting over 120,000 people.
+They established Christ the King Clinic.
 They also began an out-reach into other islands and areas providing health care, education and immunization of the children for disease prevention.
-In the parish of Christ the King they were involved in catechetical work, home visiting as well as ministering to young workers, for whom, with the Pastor, they established the Young Christian Workers (YCW) on the island.
+In the parish of Christ the King they were involved in catechetical work, home visiting as well as ministering to young workers, for whom, with the Pastor, they established the Young Christian Workers Association (YCW) on the island.

-In 1985, Sister Jean worked in Seoul to assist with AMOR (Asia, Oceania Meeting of Religious) which was to be held in Seoul.
-In preparing the exposure program for the participants they visited a “red light” district where they had a meal with several women and listened to their stories.
+In 1985, Sister Jean worked in Seoul to assist AMOR (Asia, Oceania Meeting of Religious) which was to be held in Seoul.
+In preparing an exposure program for the participants they visited a “red light” district where they had a meal with several women and listened to their stories.
 Sister Jean saw the need for the Church to work with these women who had suffered so much and this was how Magdalena House was established in 1985.
 It became a shelter for women who were trying to escape prostitution and other disenfranchised women.
-After 13 years, this work was turned over to her colleague and co-founder, Ms.Consecrata Lee, as director and administrator with a Board of Directors, including Sister Jean and another Maryknoll Sister.
+After 13 years, this work was turned over to Sister Jean’s colleague and co-founder, Ms.Consecrata Lee, as director and administrator with a Board of Directors, including Sister Jean and another Maryknoll Sister.
 This work continues to flourish with a dedicated staff and residents.

-In 1997, Sister Jean earned her BS in Psychology/Sociology from Maryland University and in 2000 her MA in Creation Spirituality from Naropa University/Oakland Campus.
-She also celebrated her Golden Jubilee as a Maryknoll Sister that same year.
-In 2007 Sister Jean returned to the United States to mentor women who are on their way to becoming the newest Maryknoll Sisters.
+In 1997, Sister Jean earned a BS in Psychology/Sociology from Maryland University and in 2000 an MA in Creation Spirituality from Naropa University/Oakland, CA Campus.
+That same year, she celebrated her Golden Jubilee as a Maryknoll Sister.
+In 2007 Sister Jean returned to the United States to mentor (as Orientation Director) women who were on their way to becoming the newest Maryknoll Sisters.

-Sister Jean is writing the history of the Maryknoll Sisters in Korea 1924 to 2012.
-She also has a Bible class; works part time with a group giving Partnership workshops for leadership training, as well as connection with the Magdalena communities for women which she cofounded in 1985.
+Sister Jean returned to Korea in 2009, to write the history of the Maryknoll Sisters in Korea 1924 to 2012.
+She also had a Bible class; worked part time with a group giving Partnership workshops for leadership training, as well as connection with the Magdalena communities for women which she cofounded in 1985.